Safety & Risk Brianna Reid Safety & Risk Brianna Reid

 Dose, Duration, and Accumulation Matter

 Long-term safety is rarely about whether a nutrient is "safe" in isolation.
-The question changes when a supplement becomes part of the daily background.
-Cumulative exposure, dose relative to need, duration of use, and changes in diet over time all shape how appropriate continued use remains.
+It is about cumulative exposure, dose relative to need, duration of use, and changes in diet over time.

-Form and dose tend to matter more than ingredient count alone, especially with ongoing use.⁶ A dose appropriate for short-term support may not remain appropriate indefinitely, particularly as a child's diet, weight, and nutritional needs evolve.
+Form and dose tend to matter more than ingredient count alone, especially with ongoing use.⁶ A dose that is appropriate for short-term use may not remain appropriate indefinitely.

 Children's Needs Change Over Time